bartcant/FiatRelay/README.md

 ----

 # Payment information
-For the Fiat-Relay contract and the payment transfer service to be successful, additional payment information is necessary
+For the Fiat-Relay contract and the payment transfer service to be successful, additional payment information is necessary.

 This information is required:
-* To identify the originator of the transaction
+* to identify the originator of the transaction
-* To identify the beneficiary for the payment service
+* to identify the beneficiary for the payment service
-* And to guarantee compliance with all applicable laws (including AML, KYC and others as required)
+* and to guarantee compliance with all applicable laws (including AML, KYC and others as required)

 Note: based on regulatory guidelines in the initial phase of the project the maximum fiat equivalent payment to any beneficiary is set to 1000 USD per transaction